AdobeDocs/commerce-learn.en/help/merchant/introduction/5-3-store-communications.md

 activity: use
 ---

-# Unit 5.3: Introduction to Commerce for business users
+# [!DNL Commerce] for business users - Email communications

-In this unit:
+In this video:

 - Triggered transactional emails
 - Transactional email templates